Marinsan/Marinsan/README.md

 # Hello, my name is Cristian Marin
 ### Full-stack developer

-I'm a software developer for more than three years and soon graduate in computer engineering at the open university of catalunya (UOC).
+I'm a software developer for more than four years and soon graduate in computer engineering at the open university of catalunya (UOC).

 <div align="center">
   <a href="https://github.com/marinsan">